 This easy french fries recipe flagrantly flies in the face of much of what we thought we knew regarding the perfect technique for frying french fries, yet it works dangerously well.
 Like, let’s-cancel-our-plans-for-the-rest-of-the-day-and-fry-another-batch well.
 It’s a “cold fat” method popularized by Joël Robuchon, and by “cold fat,” we mean immersing potatoes in oil and then gradually heating the oil to the frying temperature, which effectively avoids oil splattering.

 Easy French Fries

-- 4 russet potatoes or sweet potatoes (about 2 lb | 900 g)
+- 4 large (about 2 pounds) russet potatoes or sweet potatoes

-- Sea salt, to taste
+- Sea salt to taste

 - 1 tablespoon distilled white vinegar

 - Coconut oil or canola oil for frying

 - Peel the 4 potatoes and cut lengthwise into 1/4-inch-thick sticks or slabs.
 Toss in a large bowl and add enough cold water to cover.
 Stir in a pinch salt and the vinegar and soak for at least 30 minutes or up to overnight.